Square Invoices Review

 It also differs from typical invoicing software in that you won’t find features like estimates or project management, making it difficult for service-based businesses to use the software.
-There is no multi-currency support and limited sales tax functionality.
+There software offers no multi-currency support and limited sales tax functionality.

 That being said, what Square does offer you simply won’t find in other invoicing solutions, and for some businesses, this may completely outweigh the software’s faults.
 Seeing as payment processing is what Square does best, this software is a great option for small businesses looking for quick billing, online payment processing, detailed sales analytics, a free point of sale app, and advanced inventory.
 And the best part about Square Invoices?
 It’s free.
 You only have to pay the payment processing fees.

 |Free App & Reader||Square eCommerce||Square for Retail||Square for Restaurants|